mongodb-labs/mangrove/hugo/content/3-queries/operators.md

     auto results = User::find(MANGROVE_KEY(User::scores).elem_match(MANGROVE_KEY_ELEM(User::score) > 9000));
     results = User::find(MANGROVE_KEY(User::scores).elem_match(MANGROVE_KEY(User::score).element() > 9000));
     ```

+    In the MongoDB query language, if you're only checking one condition in `$elemMatch`,
+    you can omit the operator itself and compare the array and value directly:
+    `{num_array: {$gt: 5}}` is equivalent to `{num_array: {$elemMatch: {$gt: 5}}}`.
+    Mangrove mirrors this syntax by allowing you to directly compare values and array fields:

+    ```cpp
+    // The following queries are identical.
+They both return documents in which 'scores' contains at least one
+    // element greater than 9000.
+    auto results = User::find(MANGROVE_KEY(User::scores).elem_match(MANGROVE_KEY_ELEM(User::score) > 9000));
+    auto results = User::find(MANGROVE_KEY(User::scores) > 9000);
+    ```

+    Note that these two ways of querying arrays are the same **only when specifying one condition**.
+    With more conditions, there can be semantic differences.
+    When a query has several conditions,
+    `$elemMatch` retrieves all documents where at least one array element matches *all* the given condition,
+    while specifying several conditions using direct "array-to-scalar" comparison
+    returns documents that can contain *several different elements*, that each match an individual condition.
+    Further clarification on this is given in the MongoDB documentation for {{% a_blank "querying on arrays"  "https://docs.mongodb.com/manual/tutorial/query-documents/#query-on-arrays" %}}

 {{% notice note %}}
 When specifying conditions on the fields of documents in an array in the `$elemMatch` operator,